QuiltServerTools/DeltaLogger/README.md

-# WatchTower
+# WorldDelta

-Block and chest/container inventory tracking tool for fabric modloader that uses MySQL as data storage.
+Block and chest/container inventory tracking tool for fabric that can be configured to use MySQL or SQLite.

 ## Setup

-Place the mod jar in the mods folder of your server directory and launch your fabric server once to make it generate a `config/watchtower.properties`.
-Or make a file called `watchtower.properties` in the `config` folder of your server directory.
+Place the mod jar in the mods folder of your server directory and launch your fabric server once to make it generate a `config/worlddelta.properties`.
+Or make a file called `worlddelta.properties` in the `config` folder of your server directory.
 Put the following as the file content:

 ```
 # Config for WatchTower